-I try to encourage people to look for “non-scale victories” to measure their progress, rather than focusing on the number on the scale.
-Some of these things include: feeling more energized, sleeping better, your clothes fitting looser, a better mood, feeling less stressed and feeling more motivated to workout.
+I try to encourage people to look for “non-scale victories” to measure progress, rather than focusing on the number on the scale.
+Some of these things include: feeling more energized, sleeping better, your clothes fitting better, a better mood, feeling less stressed and feeling more motivated to workout.

 There's more to weight loss than exercise

 It’s also important to note that while exercising is beneficial for weight loss, it’s only one lifestyle factor that contributes to your ability to lose weight.
 In other words, losing weight usually requires more than just movement — so your fitness routine may or may not have anything to do with the number on the scale.

 If your diet, sleep and stress levels are out of whack, these can contribute to the scale not budging.
 I teamed up with Kristin Kirkpatrick, a nutritionist and contributor to TODAY.com, to help you figure out what may be holding your weight loss back.